Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 ```

 Normally we would use [theme-cookiecutter](https://github.com/jupyterlab/theme-cookiecutter) but it is not
-yet updated for JupyterLab 3, so we fallback to the more generic
+yet updated for JupyterLab 3, so we fall back to the more generic
 [extension-cookiecutter-ts](https://github.com/jupyterlab/extension-cookiecutter-ts)
 and will highlight the specifics of a Theme extension compared to a standard one.